b0-system/odig/README.md

 =======================================================

 odig is a command line tool to lookup documentation of installed OCaml packages.
-It shows package metadata, readmes, change logs, licenses, cross-referenced `odoc` API documentation and manuals.
+It finds package metadata, readmes, change logs, licenses, cross-referenced `odoc` API documentation and manuals.

 odig is distributed under the ISC license.
 The theme fonts have their